Roll20/roll20-character-sheets/Savage Worlds - Graph Paper/readme.md

 ### Contribution Guidelines
 * Make sure to always delete `@charset "UTF-8";` from the compiled CSS!
 Roll20 will not load it otherwise.
+* Make sure the compiled HTML has an Unix line ending.
 * The default `font-size` is `10px` optimized for 1440p or better resolutions, but keep 1080p in mind.
 * Follow the 8×8 pixel grid (starting top-left).
 The height of each block must be a multiple of 8!
 * The devil is in the detail.
 Align and size all elements as precisely as possible (Chrome leads).